directus-labs/guest-authoring/sveltekit-authentication/index.md

 ## Handle Authentication State

-Next up we need to handle the actual Cookie and keep the user remain logged in.
-For that adapt the `hooks.server.js` file.
+Next up, we need to handle the actual Cookie and keep the user remain logged in.
+For that, adapt the `hooks.server.js` file.

 ```js
 import jwt from "jsonwebtoken";